boniface/open-payments-java/CONTRIBUTING.md

 ---

-Thank you for contributing to Open Payments Java SDK! 🚀
+Thank you for contributing to Open Payments Java SDK!
+We appreciate your time and effort in making this project better.